Eclypsed/nix-jmu-cs345/README.md

-A nixos module for installing a pre-configured development environment for JMU's CS345
+A nixos module for installing a pre-configured development environment for JMU's CS345 on NixOS
 ## Setup
 ### Using flakes
 Inside your main `flake.nix`